-II.A.
-CHILD FIND SYSTEM (34 CFR §§ 300.109, 300.111; RULES II.A.)
+II.A.CHILD FIND SYSTEM (34 CFR §§ 300.109, 300.111; RULES II.A.)

-- 1. Walden, in accordance with the requirements of Part B of the IDEA and with the Rules, has developed policies and procedures to ensure that all students with disabilities residing within the jurisdiction of the LEA, including students with disabilities birth through 21 years of age, regardless of the severity of their disability, and who are in need of special education and related services, are identified, located, and evaluated.
+- 1. Walden, in accordance with the requirements of Part B of the IDEA and with the Rules, has developed policies and procedures to ensure that all students with disabilities residing within the jurisdiction of the LEA, including students with disabilities birth through 21 years of age and, regardless of the severity of their disability, and who are in need of special education and related services, are identified, located, and evaluated.
 These policies and procedures include a practical method for determining which students are currently receiving needed special education and related services and provide a process to reevaluate those who are found eligible within the three-year timeframe. - 2.
 The requirements of this section apply to: - a.
-Highly mobile students with disabilities (such as students who are migrant and homeless) (34 CFR § 300.111(c)(2); Rules II.A.2.a.). - b.
-Students who have been suspended or expelled from school (34 CFR § 300.101(a); Rules II.A.2.b.). - c.
-Students who have not graduated from high school with a regular high school diploma (34 CFR § 300.102(a)(3)(iii); Rules II.A.2.c.). - d.
-Students who are suspected of being a student with a disability under the IDEA and the Rules and who are in need of special education and related services, even though they are advancing from grade to grade (34 CFR § 300.111(c)(1)).
-The determination that a student is a "student with a disability" under the Rules must be made on an individual basis, by a team made up of the parent or adult student and school personnel determined by the student's LEA (Rules II.A.2.d.). - e.
-Students in State custody/care (Rules II.A.2.f.). - f.
-Students in nursing homes (Rules II.A.2.g.). - 3.
-Walden is responsible for child find for students enrolled in its own school and has no responsibility for child find for private school students.
-Walden may not refer enrolled students to the local school district for child find (Rules II.A.3.). - 4.
-Major components of the child find system include: - a.
-LEA implementation, coordination, and tracking of child find activities and students identified.
-(34 CFR § 300.131; Rules II.A.4.a.). - b.
-USBE staff provision of ongoing technical assistance to LEAs, private schools, and other State agencies in implementing the child find system (Rules II.A.4.b.). - c.
-Implementation of the statewide data collection system for reporting student information, including Federal student count (34 CFR §§ 300.132, 300.640-641).
+Highly mobile students with disabilities (such as students who are migrant and experiencing homelessness) (34 CFR § 300.111(c)(2)). - b.
+Students who have been suspended or expelled from school (34 CFR § 300.101(a)). - c.
+Students who have not graduated from high school with a regular high school diploma (34 CFR § 300.102(a)(3)(iii)). - d.
+Students who are suspected of being a student with a disability under the Rules and who are in need of special education and related services, even though they are advancing from grade to grade (34 CFR § 300.111(c)(1)). - e.
+Students who are homeschooled and students enrolled in private schools within the school district's boundaries. - f.
+Students in State custody/care. - g.
+Students in nursing homes. - 3.
+Public charter schools (including Walden) are responsible for child find for students enrolled in their own school and have no responsibility for child find for students in private schools.
+Charter schools may not refer enrolled students to the local school district for child find. - 4.
+The determination that a student is a "student with a disability" under the Rules must be made on an individual basis, by a group made up of the parent or student who is an adult and school personnel determined by the student's LEA. - 5.
+Major components of the child find system include:

+- a.
+LEA implementation, coordination, and tracking of child find activities and students identified, (34 CFR § 300.131). - b.
+USBE staff provision of ongoing technical assistance to LEAs, private schools, and other State agencies in implementing the child find system. - c.
+Implementation of the statewide data collection system for reporting student information, including Federal student count (34 CFR §§ 300.132, 300.640-641) and the data requirements found in the Rules VI.B.3., which includes that: - (1) Each school district must maintain in its records, and provide to the USBE staff annually, the following information related to parentally placed or student who is an adult nonprofit private school students: - (a) The number of students evaluated and reevaluated within three years; - (b) The number of students determined to be students with disabilities; and - (c) The number of students served. - 6.
 The collection and use of data to meet the requirements of this section are subject to the confidentiality of information provisions under the Rules and R277-487.

-II.B.
-REFERRAL (34 CFR § 300.301; RULES II.B.)
+II.B.REFERRAL (34 CFR § 300.301; RULES II.B.)